akerlytics/akerlytics.github.io/_pages/en/about.md

 <!-- #region -->
 <!-- #endregion -->

 Two documents from the World Health Organization (WHO) are currently being developed and will be signed into law by Canada on May 22, 2024.
-Updates are expected before this date:
+Updates are expected at this date:

 - **Ninth meeting**: March 18–29, 2024